Courts of British Columbia Logo BC Flag

 Can I access the court registry system online?

 Yes, Court Services Online is BC's electronic court registry.
-It allows you to view Provincial Court and Supreme Court civil files and print documents (for a fee), and gives you access to daily court lists, and file civil court documents electronically.
+It allows you to view Provincial Court and Supreme Court civil files and print documents (for a fee), and gives you access to daily court lists, and allows you to file civil court documents electronically.
 Court Services Online also provides access to Court of Appeal civil and criminal file information.

 Court of Appeal